-A. Billing information, provide:
+- 1) Billing information, provide:

 - Agency name and billing address

 - Financial Contact (name, phone, email)

-- Agency Data Universal Numbering System (DUNS)
+- Agency DUNS

-- Billing timeframes Provide contact information for written request for extensions beyond timeframes established in Exhibit D, Reimbursable Billings and Payments.
+- 2) Billing timeframes Provide contact information for written request for extensions beyond timeframes established in Reimbursable Billings and Payments, Exhibit D.

-- Indirect Cost Rates, if applicable
+- 3) Indirect Cost Rates, if applicable

-- Identify a process for handling any supplemental billing information, summary data or additional billing documentation.
+- 4) Identify a process for handling any supplemental billing information, summary data or additional billing documentation.
 Such supplemental billing information, summary data or additional billing documentation may be requested and provided if agreed upon by the Parties.
 The process should include:

-- o Points of Contact
+- A) Points of Contact

-- Process for handling requests
+- B) Process for handling requests,

 - Any standardized reports information

-- 9. Fee Based Services Billings will be in accordance with separate written agreement or contract(s).
+- B. Fee Based Services billings will be in accordance with separate written agreement or contract(s).

+C. Non-Suppression Billings:

-- 10. Non-Suppression Billings: As described in this Operating Plan, the Parties may jointly conduct cooperative projects and/or share resources to carry out non-suppression activities in support of interagency fire management.
-These joint projects or activities may involve sharing of costs and/or a transfer of funds between the Parties involved, at which time a separate, local agreement, procurement, or other appropriate written document will be required.
+As described in this Operating Plan, the parties may jointly conduct cooperative projects and/or share resources to carry out non-suppression activities in support of interagency fire management.
+These joint projects or activities may involve sharing of costs and/or a transfer of funds between the parties involved, at which time a separate, local agreement, procurement, or other appropriate written document will be required.
 Billing will be defined under the terms of that document.

-11. Stafford Act Billings
+D. Stafford Act Billings

-- Refer to Exhibit H of the Master Coop Agreement Use of and Reimbursement for Shared Resources in Stafford Act Response Actions - Billing timeframes Provide contact information and process required for any written request for extensions beyond timeframes established in Exhibit H.
+- 1) Refer to Exhibit H of the Master Coop Agreement Use of and Reimbursement for Shared Resources in Stafford Act Response Actions - 2) Billing timeframes Provide contact information and process required for any written request for extensions beyond timeframes established in Exhibit H.